Polymer/old-docs-site/getting-the-code.md

 #### Updating submodules

-Periodically, we will update the project's submodules on GitHub.
-To update your local copy's submodules, re-run the checked out copy of `pull-all.sh`:
+Periodically, we'll update the project's submodules on GitHub.
+To update your local copy, re-run `pull-all.sh`:

-    ./tools/bin/pull-all.sh`
+    ./tools/bin/pull-all.sh

 ## Test your environment

+**Note:** If you installed {{site.project_title}} using Bower, this section does not apply.
+{: .alert .alert-info }

 To check that your development environment is ready, start a local web server and run one of the included sample projects: